What is the gospel the apostles preached?

 For example; I see the story of Jesus includes the early ministry of John the baptist (e.g. Mk 1.2-8; Acts 10.37).
 I see the gospel proving that Jesus is the promised Davidic messiah (e.g. 2 Tim 2.8; Lk 1.26-33).
 I see the gospel combined with teachings about the coming resurrection (e.g. 1 Cor 15.12f; Lk 20.27-40).
 In the gospel I see Jesus demonstrating his authority over creation, to heal, to cast out demons to command.
 There’s lots more than this!
 The story cannot be separated from a great many things.

 Misunderstanding 3 – Ignoring other functions of the gospel.
 Quite often it is assumed the gospel can only do one thing.
-Bring about salvation.
+To turn people to God and therefore bring about salvation.

-The apostles certainly use the gospel to bring about salvation in Acts.
+The apostles certainly use the gospel to turn people to God (repent) and bring about salvation in Acts.
 Undeniable.
 Wonderful.
 In addition to this I’ve seen in the Gospel itself and in the epistles, Jesus and the apostles apply the gospel in other ways.
-They do more with the gospel, than use it to bring about salvation.
+They do more with the gospel, than use it to bring about repentance and faith.

 In 1 Cor 15 Paul uses the gospel to teach about the resurrection.
 In Mt 26.6-13 Jesus makes the point the gospel can be used to remember the actions of a devoted woman.
 In 2 Tim 2.8 Paul uses the gospel to comfort Timothy in the midst of suffering.

 Over and over again in the early church writings I saw them continuously going back to Jesus and his story to teach, discipline, give hope and do much more.
 Their quotations would generally begin with, ‘in the gospel…’ and then they would speak about something Jesus said or did.
-Jesus focussed.
+Their understandfing of the gospel is much more Jesus focussed than what I see in evangelical circles today.

 The whole story of Jesus has many texts which can be applied to disciple believers in the faith.
 One weakness identified by Scot McKnight about the ‘soterian’ gospel is its failure to go beyond evangelism be used to disciple its audience.